 Overview: MA/PhD in Architecture

-The Department of Architecture in the School of Architecture, Design and Planning of the University of Kansas offers two academic graduate degree programs – MA and Ph.D. in Architecture.
+The Department of Architecture in the School of Architecture, and Design of the University of Kansas offers two academic graduate degree programs – MA and Ph.D. in Architecture.

 The MA program of the Department is designed for matured students who already have an undergraduate degree in Architecture or a related discipline, and want to get in-depth knowledge in one or more areas of architectural research.
 For an MA degree, students are expected to complete a minimum of 36-credit hours including: 12 hours of core course work; 12 hours in a major area of study; 6 hours of guided study leading to a comprehensive exam; and 6 hours of thesis or project.
 Students are expected to complete the degree within two years.